When was the last time that you came upon a successful business that didn’t have a business website?

 - Self-created links: When website owners are directly involved in adding backlinks to an online forum, blog, or directory, etc. These links are optimized with anchor text and link back to the website.
 However, these tactics are also referred to as black hat SEO strategies and can be penalized by Google.

-Let’s take a look at some of the most common off-page optimization techniques.
+There are a number of ways to build your backlink profile.
+But first, let’s take a look at some of the most common off-page optimization techniques.

 Broken Link Building